timescale/docs/tutorials/blockchain-analyze/analyze-blockchain-query.md

 *   [How does block weight affect miner fees?](#how-does-block-weight-affect-miner-fees)
 *   [What's the average miner revenue per block?](#whats-the-average-miner-revenue-per-block)

-## Create continuous aggregates
+## Create $CAGGs

-You can use [continuous aggregates][docs-cagg] to simplify and speed up your queries.
-For this tutorial, you need three continuous aggregates, focusing on three aspects of the dataset: Bitcoin transactions, blocks, and coinbase transactions.
-In each continuous aggregate definition, the `time_bucket()` function controls how large the time buckets are.
-The examples all use 1-hour time buckets.
+You can use [$CAGGs][docs-cagg] to simplify and speed up your queries.
+For this tutorial, you need three $CAGGs, focusing on three aspects of the dataset: Bitcoin transactions, blocks, and coinbase transactions.
+In each $CAGG definition, the `time_bucket()` function controls how large the $TIME_BUCKETs are.
+The examples all use 1-hour
+$TIME_BUCKETs.

 <Procedure>

-### Continuous aggregate: transactions
+### $CAGG: transactions

-1. Connect to the Timescale database that contains the Bitcoin dataset.
+1. Connect to the $COMPANY database that contains the Bitcoin dataset.
-1. At the psql prompt, create a continuous aggregate called `one_hour_transactions`.
+1. At the psql prompt, create a $CAGG called `one_hour_transactions`.
 This view holds aggregated data about each hour of
     transactions: